Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

 	- **SearchLog2** is created based on the view that encapsulates the extraction expression (essentially a CTAS).
 Note that for scalability, **U-SQL requires you to define the index** for the table before you can insert.
 - Insert the data into the **SearchLog1** table.

-1. Copy the following U-SQL script into the editor of your choice, and then submit your query:
+1. Copy the following U-SQL script into the editor of your choice, select a unique database name instead of *&lt;insert your DB name&gt;*, and then submit your query:

         DROP DATABASE IF EXISTS <insert your name>;
         CREATE DATABASE <insert your name>;